Google to give users more privacy control

 Android Pie runs on new phones such as the Samsung's Galaxy S10 and Google's Pixel 3 phones.

 The situation contrasts with that of Apple's iOS platform.
-Because Apple controls the release of operating system software to all its devices, it is able to update the majority of its users promptly.
+Because Apple controls the release of operating system software to all its devices, it is able to update the devices of the majority of its users promptly.

 Google has been trying to address this issue through Project Treble - a feature found in 2017's Android Oreo that allows Google to bypass manufacturers and push security updates directly to users.

-"But smartphone makers can choose not to participate in the program," said Mr Loo.
+"But smartphone makers can choose not to participate in the programme," says Mr Loo.

 With Android Q, Google will be able to distribute some of its security updates through its app store, bypassing smartphone makers.
 Known as Project Mainline, this initiative will obviate the current need for full system updates from device makers.